One of Britain's favourite TV presenters and novelists brings us his wonderfully evocative and often hilarious childhood memoir

 'Britain's favourite TV presenter recalls his happy childhood in '50s Yorkshire.
 With a great eye for detail, he paints an affectionate portrait of a bygone era.' - Woman & Home

 Alan Titchmarsh is known to millions through the popular BBC TV programmes British Isles: A Natural History, How to be a Gardener, Ground Force and Gardeners' World.
-But he started out in far humbler beginnings, in a rural childhood on the edge of Ilkley Moor in Yorkshire.
+He has written more than forty gardening books, three volumes of memoirs and eleven novels, including his 2008 success, Folly.

 He was made MBE in the millennium New Year Honours list and holds the Victoria Medal of Honour, the Royal Horticultural Society's highest award.
 He lives with his wife and a menagerie of animals in Hampshire where he gardens organically.